-The function of the OpenGIS Geometry World is to recover from earlier abstractions the information needed to construct the OpenGIS Geometry WKTs that model the Project World.
+The function of the OGC Geometry World is to recover from earlier abstractions the information needed to construct the OGC Geometry WKTs that model the Project World.

-Figure 2-1: The OpenGIS Geometry World
+Figure 2-17: The OGC Geometry World

-Figure 2-1 shows some representations of the OpenGIS Geometry World, which is populated with points, polygons, polyhedra, and so forth, all in the context of an abstract coordinate system.
+Figure 2-17 shows some representations of the Geometry World, which is populated with points, polygons, polyhedra, and so forth, all in the context of an abstract coordinate system.

-The role of the geometry schema is shown more explicitly in Figure 2-2.
-Here we see that the association between the OpenGIS Point World and the OpenGIS Geometry World is actually a derived association (as indicated by the diagonal line on the association line.)
-The navigation path from OpenGIS Points to OpenGIS Geometries is through the geometry schema captured in the Project World abstraction.
+The role of the geometry schema is shown more explicitly in Figure 2-18.
+Here we see that the association between the Point World and the Geometry World is actually a derived association (as indicated by the diagonal line on the association line.)
+The navigation path from Points to Geometries is through the geometry schema captured in the Project World abstraction.

-Figure 2-2: Navigation From OpenGIS Points to OpenGIS Geometry
+Figure 2-18: Navigation From Points to Geometry

-The Geometry Schema Interface lies between the Project World and the OpenGIS Geometry World.
-To traverse the interface from the Project world, one invokes the skeletonize method to create the OpenGIS WKS equivalent to any recognized geometry in the Project World.
-Traversing the interface in the reverse direction is invoked by the enclose method, whereby an OpenGIS WKS is replaced with the cartoon outline of the actual phenomenon represented by that WKS.
-The interface between the OpenGIS Point World and the OpenGIS Geometry World is invoked by the decompose and assemble methods, which are defined by the paths through the Project World.
+The Geometry Schema Interface lies between the Project World and the Geometry World.
+To traverse the interface from the Project world, one invokes the skeletonize method to create the OGC WKS equivalent to any recognized geometry in the Project World.
+Traversing the interface in the reverse direction is invoked by the enclose method, whereby an OGC WKS is replaced with the cartoon outline of the actual phenomenon represented by that WKS.
+The interface between the Point World and the OGC Geometry World is invoked by the decompose and assemble methods, which are defined by the paths through the Project World.

-We also show a derived association between the Spatial Reference System and the Geometry Schema.
-This is to indicate that the Spatial Reference System often seems to behave as if it operates on complete geometries, and not just on corners.
+We also show a derived association between the Coordinate Reference System and the Geometry Schema.
+This is to indicate that the Coordinate Reference System often seems to behave as if it operates on complete geometries, and not just on coordinates.

-In Figure 2-2 we used the geometry schema to build the OpenGIS geometry.
-Next, we will use the attribute schema to build OpenGIS features.
+In Figure 2-18 we used the geometry schema to build the Geometry.
+Next, we will use the attribute schema to build Features.

 2.10.
-The OpenGIS Feature World
+The Feature World

-At the level of an Essential Model, each OpenGIS feature type is specified by its attribute set.
+At the level of an Essential Model, each Feature type is specified by its attribute set.
 An attribute set is a list of attribute/value pairs that is applied to all features of the corresponding type.
 Every feature instance in the Project World belongs to the one of the recognized types.
 The type specifies the list of attributes that distinguish the feature, as specified by the Attribute Schema.
-Most geospatial features have an attribute called "Geometry," (or, "[FeatureTypeName]Geometry") and, if so, its value must be the OpenGIS WKS that was conceptualized in the Geometry Schema.
-Figure 2-1 is a representation of the situation.
+Most geospatial features have an attribute called "Geometry," (or, "[FeatureTypeName]Geometry") and, if so, its value must be the OGC WKS that was conceptualized in the Geometry Schema.
+Figure 2-19 is a representation of the situation.

-Figure 2-1: The OpenGIS Feature View
+Figure 2-19: The Feature View

-Figure 2-1 shows a typical feature in each of the cartographic, cadastre, and pavement management domains.
-These features did not suddenly come to exist for the first time in the OpenGIS Feature World.
+Figure 2-19 shows a typical feature in each of the cartographic, cadastre, and pavement management domains.
+These features did not suddenly come to exist for the first time in the Feature World.
 The features are the same ones formulated in the Project World.
-There are two chief components to an OpenGIS feature: its attribute schema, and its OpenGIS geometry.
-Figure 2-2 shows how the two components of the OpenGIS feature come together.
+There are two chief components to an feature: its attribute schema, and its geometry.
+Figure 2-20 shows how the two components of the feature come together.

-Figure 2-2: Navigation Near an OpenGIS Feature
+Figure 2-20: Navigation Near a Feature

-Notice that the association between OpenGIS Geometry and OpenGIS Feature has no slanted line on it.
+Notice that the association between Geometry and Feature has no slanted line on it.
 This is in recognition that this is not a derived association, but rather the primary navigation path for geometry.
-The path from the Project World to the OpenGIS Feature does not carry geometry, but it does carry all the rest of the Feature Schema.
+The path from the Project World to the Feature does not carry geometry, but it does carry all the rest of the Feature Schema.